Izan-Sola/AdmiNetwork/README.md

 Connect to any available host with SSH if possible.
 Logs information about each host like the last ping, last ssh connection, active time...

+TODO:
+  - Rename some functions names to be less confusing
+  - SSH Connection function
+  - Logs for each device and network (Perchance, implement AI so you can ask it to provide you with specific data in the logs)
+  - Implement keytar to manage ssh keys
+  - Implement Electron for the desktop app version
+  - Users, permissions...
+  - Probably more stuff that I cant think about of the top of my head rn...